-Teachers want evidence.
-Students want to learn (and have fun).
-Martha Madison delivers both.
-Created with teachers and students.
-Aligned with standards.
-Proven to effectively improve student outcomes.
-From the very beginning, the Martha Madison game-based curriculum has had research at its core.
+Created with teachers and students, aligned with standards, and proven to effectively improve student outcomes, the Martha Madison game-based curriculum has had research at its core from the very beginning.
 A few years ago, a team of educators, game designers, and software developers asked this question: Would it be possible to introduce science through an entertainment-quality videogame, in a way that would improve interest and learning in science, technology, engineering, and mathematics (STEM)?
 This cross-disciplinary team at Second Avenue Learning was already dedicated to the creation of robust, innovative solutions that transform the educational landscape.
 Recognizing a growing crisis in STEM education, the team had turned their attention to STEM education for students who are at one of the most critical stages in human development and learning: the middle school years.
 The National Science Foundation was interested in this topic as well.
 Recent results on national and international tests have indicated that U.S. middle school students perform relatively poorly in both science and mathematics, especially compared to their counterparts in other developed nations.
-Moreover, female and minority students lag significantly behind their peers in STEM, leading to a marked under-representation of these groups in the STEM workforce.
+Moreover, female and minority students lag significantly behind their peers in STEM, leading to a marked underrepresentation of these groups in the STEM workforce.
 In 2011, the NSF awarded Second Avenue Learning with a Phase I grant to develop a prototype for a physical science game for middle school students and their teachers.
 Designed to address students' lagging interest and performance in STEM, the game utilized a problembased learning approach, with each game mechanic aligning with specific learning objectives and Next Generation Science Standards.
 It takes focus 959/6 of student communication during gameplay was focused on science and collaboration Since that time, Second Avenue Learning has been awarded with additional grants (Phases II and IIB) from the NSF to develop a full game-based curriculum suite for middle school physical science.
 Here, we describe the extensive qualitative and quantitative research that has informed every stage of the design and development of Martha Madison.
 Our findings have demonstrated that Martha Madison is an effective and exciting approach to science education for students of both genders and across all socioeconomic groups.
 This research is key to the creation of products that not only enhance learning, but inspire young minds through fun, play, and exploration of authentic science.